 Replace punctured or damaged tires.
-In some cases, small punctures in the tread area may be repaired from within the removed tire by a Harley-Davidson dealer.
-Speed should NOT exceed 80 km/h (50 mph) for the first 24 hours after repair, and the repaired tire should NEVER be used over 129 km/h (80 mph).
-Failure to follow this warning could lead to tire failure and result in death or serious injury.
-(00015b)
+In some cases, small punctures in the tread area may be repaired from within the demounted tire by a Harley-Davidson dealer.
+Speed should NOT exceed 50 mph (80 km/h) for the first 24 hours after repair, and the repaired tire should NEVER be used over 80 mph (130 km/h).
+Failure to follow this warning could result in death or serious injury.
+(00015a)

-Striking an object, such as a curb or pothole can cause internal tire damage.
-If an object is struck, have the tire inspected immediately inside and out by a Harley-Davidson dealer.
-A damaged tire can fail while riding and adversely affect stability and handling, which could result in death or serious injury.
-(00058b)
+Striking an object, such as a curb, can cause internal tire damage.
+If an object is struck, remove and inspect both the inside and outside of the tire.
+A damaged tire can adversely affect stability and handling, which could result in death or serious injury.
+(00058a)